datreant/datreant/docs/index.rst

 of simulation data so it can be accessed and explored interactively.

 These problems make data management difficult, and serve as a barrier to answering scientific questions.
-To make things easier, ``datreant`` is a collection of Python packages that provide a pythonic interface to the filesystem and the data that lives within it.
+To make things easier, ``datreant`` is a Python package that provides a pythonic interface to the filesystem and the data that lives within it.
 It solves a boring problem, so we can focus on interesting ones.

 Stay organized